b4yuan/sefa_classroom/README.md

 Scripts to handle Github class room based grading!

 ## GitHub Classroom
-This section will go through everything needed to work with github classroom
+This section will go through everything needed to work with GitHub Classroom

 ### Setting up GitHub Classroom
 GitHub has extensive documentation to look at.
 Start here: